Askja/Askja/README.md

 ### Hello, world! 👋

-My name is Amirall Egor, and I am a developer with a passion for technology.
+My name is Amiral Egor, and I am a developer with a passion for technology.
 My code is my form of art, and my repositories are a gallery of my creations.

 #### 🚀 My Skills: